Carolina wren: Plumage

-The juvenile T.l. ludovicianus is similar in appearance, but the plumage is generally paler; a softer texture, buff-tipped wing coverts, and a paler superciliary streak.
+Juvenile T. l. ludovicianus is similar in appearance to the adult, but the plumage is generally paler; a softer texture, buff-tipped wing coverts, and a paler superciliary streak.
 In August and September, the partial plumage molt for the post-juvenile wrens is darker in color and affects the contour plumage, wing coverts, tail and develops a whiter superciliary stripe.
 The post-nuptial molt for adults in the same time period is more pronounced in color than the spring molt, with both sexes similar in appearance.